tomkdefra/mm-starter/_pages/learning-and-development/pathways/geo-python/geo-python.md

 ---
-title: "Geo-Python"
+title: "Geo python"
-permalink: /learning-and-development/pathways/geo-python
+permalink: /learning-and-development/pathways/geo-python/
-classes: wide
 sidebar:
   nav: "geo-python"
 ---

 This **Geospatial Python** course teaches you the basic concepts of programming and scientific data analysis using the Python programming language in a format that is easy to learn and understand (no previous programming experience required).
 Each lesson is a tutorial with specific topic(s) where the aim is to gain skills and understanding how to solve common data-related tasks using Python.
 The course has been developed jointly by the [Master's Program in Geography](https://www.helsinki.fi/en/degree-programmes/geography-masters-programme) and the [Bachelor's Program in Geoscience](https://www.helsinki.fi/fi/koulutusohjelmat/geotieteiden-kandiohjelma) at the University of Helsinki, and has been adapted for learning on the DASH Databricks platform under a [Creative Commons Attribution-ShareAlike 4.0 International licence](https://creativecommons.org/licenses/by-sa/4.0/legalcode).